kma32527/kma32527.github.io/_projects/_lsa/description.md

-keyword_model.py contains methods to
+The package keyword_model.py contains all the methods needed to construct a model from raw texts.
-  1) Extract keyword features from texts
-  2) Construct a term-based knowledge graph on a set of database texts
-  3) Identify most relevant database matches given a query text